 We say an analytic subvariety $Z$ of an snc model $\cX$ is \emph{horizontal} when $Z$ equals the closure of $Z \cap X$ in $\cX$.
 It is \emph{vertical} when it is included in the central fiber $\cX_0$.

-\begin{definition} A singular admissible datum $\cF=\{\cX', d , D, \sigma_0, \cdots, \sigma_l \}$ is a collection of elements of the following form: \begin{itemize} \item an snc model $p: \cX'\to \cX$ of $X$ dominating $\cX$; \item a positive integer $d\in \N^*$; \item a vertical divisor $D$; \item a finite set of holomorphic sections $\sigma_0, \cdots, \sigma_l$ of the line bundle $p^*(\cL^{\otimes d})\otimes \cO_{\cX'}(D)$ defined in a neighborhood of $p^{-1}(\bar{\cX}_r)$ whose common zero locus does not contain any irreducible component of $\cX'_0$. \end{itemize} When the set of sections has no common zeroes then we say that $\cF$ is regular. \end{definition} For convenience, we shall call the integer $d$ the \emph{degree} of the admissible datum, and refer to $D$ as the \emph{vertical divisor} associated to $\cF$.
+\begin{definition} An admissible datum $\cF=\{\cX', d , D, \sigma_0, \ldots, \sigma_l \}$ is a collection of elements of the following form: \begin{itemize} \item an snc model $p: \cX'\to \cX$ of $X$ dominating $\cX$; \item a positive integer $d\in \N^*$; \item a vertical divisor $D$; \item a finite set of holomorphic sections $\sigma_0, \ldots, \sigma_l$ of the line bundle $p^*(\cL^{\otimes d})\otimes \cO_{\cX'}(D)$ defined in a neighborhood of $p^{-1}(\bar{\cX}_r)$ whose common zero locus does not contain any irreducible component of $\cX'_0$. \end{itemize} When the set of sections has no common zeroes then we say that $\cF$ is \emph{regular}. \end{definition} For convenience, we shall call the integer $d$ arising in the definition the \emph{degree} of the admissible datum, and refer to $D$ as the \emph{vertical divisor} associated to $\cF$.